5 “I am the vine, you are the branches. He who abides in Me, and I in him, bears much fruit; for without Me you can do nothing.

 There is no vital production apart from Christ.
 The Greek is a double negative, making this statement very emphatic—“nothing whatsoever.”
 There is no other option.
 No one can produce genuine fruit without dependence on Christ, apart from fellowship with Him.
 Allowing known sin in our lives breaks fellowship.

 We completely depend on fellowship with the Lord to bear fruit.

 Fruitfulness totally depends on our fellowship with Christ.
 A disciple must be fruitfully connected to his divine source to produce for eternity.
 A branch by itself cannot produce fruit; it needs the vine.
-Our Lord has the divine resources, not us.
+Not we but our Lord has the divine resources.
 The branch produces what is drawn from the vine.
 We must come to a recognition that we are not sufficient of ourselves.
 There is a danger in self-sufficiency.